 Fallen Pilots and Astronauts

 Test pilots were the first to push limits.

 To get a sense of how the Apollo program was different than today’s human spaceflight efforts, it’s important to go back to the post-World War II era.
 During this time, test pilots were breaking the sound barrier—and often their new jet aircraft—to reach supersonic speeds.

 In the late 1940s, these pilots came from either the Navy or Air Force, or the National Advisory Committee for Aeronautics (NACA), the forerunner to NASA (which was created in 1958).

 Howard C. “Tick” Lilly was the first NACA engineering pilot and the fourth person to break the sound barrier in the skies over California’s Mojave Desert.
 But on May 3, 1948, Lilly’s Douglas D-558-1’s engine compressor failed, severing control cables, and the airplane crashed.
 He was the first NACA pilot to die in the line of duty.

 A month later, Capt.
 Glen W. Edwards and four crew members were killed in their experimental “Flying Wing” aircraft, and the California flight facility was renamed Edwards Air Force Base.
 During a stretch of 1952, seven test pilots died each month at Edwards, according to James Hansen’s biography of Neil Armstrong, First Man.

-By the time the space program was up and running in the early 1960s, many of surviving test pilots entered NASA’s astronaut corps.
+By the time the space program was up and running in the early 1960s, many of the surviving test pilots had entered NASA’s astronaut corps.
 Others combined piloting experience and a science background, such as college-educated engineers Neil Armstrong and Buzz Aldrin.

 “These were people who were used to accepting risks,” says former NASA historian Roger Launius about the test pilots who later became astronaut candidates.
 “But their families were not used to it.
 It was always devastating for the wives and the children.”